BACK

 But Polly is especially interested that I include in my story a mention of her nearest and dearest: her grandchildren Jesse and Jeremy, who live in a suburb outside Houston, Texas, and Danny, who lives in Long Beach.
 If she looks a little wistful when I ask her if she wished she'd been an actress herself--of course she does, she admits--any traces of professional regret or pride melt away at the mention of her grandchildren.

-It's enough to warm the heart of the coldest critic.
+enough to warm the heart of the coldest critic.